openstack/ironic/doc/source/admin/boot-from-volume.rst

   utilize PXE boot mechanisms when iPXE is enabled.
 - iPXE is an explicit requirement, as it provides the mechanism that attaches and initiates booting from an iSCSI volume.
+- Metadata services need to be configured and available for the instance images to obtain configuration such as keys.
+Configuration drives are not supported due to minimum disk extension sizes.

 Conductor Configuration
 =======================